What is a barista?

 |9) Extraction of coffee oils (yes, yes the thing that you drink) from the beans; brewing|

-Let’s say that the barista is the forefront of the endeavours that go in picking the best seedling, the ripest beans and the latest grinding, milling and extracting machines, in order to get the finest coffee to the clients.
+Let’s say that the barista is the forefront of the endeavours that go in picking the best seedling, the ripest beans and the latest grinding, milling and extracting machines, to get the finest coffee to the clients.

 He/she, depending upon the employer, and the nature of the job, may be involved in the following processes:

-- Clean the group and shower head regularly
+- Clean the group and showerhead regularly

-- Seal the group prior to coffee making
+- Seal the group before coffee making

 - Set the precise temperature for extraction to elicit the proper flavour

-- Select the dosage head such that the oils are extracted but the waste of the bean is left behind
+- Select the dosage head such that the oils are extracted, but the waste of the bean is left behind

 - Set the boiler temperature